asmasonomics/asmasonomics.github.io/courses/2024-11-20_Genomics3_Workshop5_scRNAseq.markdown

 <details>
    <summary>What to do if you don't or can't work in G/N/169.</summary>
    <br/>
    The <b>best</b> option is to work in G/N/169.
 But if this isn't possible you <i>can</i> complete the work using RStudio on your own machine (or a University Windows one).
-You would need to install all R libraries and their dependencies yourself, dealing with any R version issues or differences yourself, and download a copy of the (large) datasets from the <code>/shared/biology/bioldata1/bl-00087h/data/singlecell_rnaseq_data/01_workshop/</code> directory yourself.<br/>
+You would need to install all R libraries and their dependencies yourself, dealing with any R version issues or differences yourself.
+I have provided <b>zero</b> support for this option!<br/>
-   I have provided <b>zero</b> support for this option!<br/><br/>
+   <code>fgsea</code> may not work on Windows (the line of code should run in about 10 seconds - longer than a minute at it isn't working).
+You could try <code>enrichplot</code> and <code>clusterProfiler</code> instead.<br/><br/>
    Unfortunately I can't put this workshop on teaching0 as the R version is now incompatible with the current Seurat version.
 </details>
 </p>